 Pangrattato is basically Italian for breadcrumbs or breadcrumb topping and a great way to use up stale bread.
 A quick saute in olive oil with the black olives, some lemon zest, chili flakes, garlic and we’re talking about how to take cauliflower from amazing to incredible!

-Love more great roasted cauliflower recipes?
-Be sure to try my:
+For more great roasted cauliflower recipes, be sure to try my:

 - Everything Bagel Spice Whole Roasted Cauliflower